 SERVICES WITHIN OUR OFFICE

-Our office is the home of Stangl Chiropractic & Massage Therapy LLC, Dr. MJ Gonstead Chiropractic LLC, Arkowski Chiropractic LLC, Jennifer Gonstead Chiropractic LLC, and The Joyful Doc Clinic - Eau Claire location.
+Our office is the home of Stangl Chiropractic & Massage Therapy LLC, Dr. MJ Gonstead Chiropractic LLC, Arkowski Chiropractic LLC, and Jennifer Gonstead Chiropractic LLC.

-We are proud to offer exceptional chiropractic care from experienced chiropractors who focus on the whole person and personalize care to each individual's needs.
+We are proud to offer exceptional CHIROPRACTIC CARE from experienced Doctors of Chiropractic who focus on the whole person and personalize care to each individuals' needs.
 We enjoy getting to know our patients and feel that relationship is an integral part to offering the best care possible.
-Our office serves patients of every age for many various reasons including symptom relief, wellness, pregnancy care, pediatric care, geriatric care, workers compensation care of neuromusculoskeletal disorders, personal injury/auto accident care, and DOT medical exams
+Our office serves patients of every age for many various reasons including symptom relief, wellness, pregnancy care, pediatric care, geriatric care, worker place injuries, personal injuries, auto accident injuries, and certified DOT commercial driver medical certification exams

-Massage Therapy is another service offered within our office by a experienced and very talented Licensed Massage Therapists, Emma Verbos.
-Offering massage therapy services within our office not only compliments the benefits of chiropractic care but allows us the opportunity to provide massage therapy in a relaxing but professional atmosphere.
+MASSAGE THERAPY is another service offered within our office by our experienced and very talented Licensed Massage Therapists.
+Offering massage therapy services within our office not only compliments the benefits and effectiveness of chiropractic care but also allows us the opportunity to provide massage therapy in a relaxing and professional atmosphere.

 - Chiropractic Care

 - Care for injured workers, personal injuries or auto accident injuries as they pertain to the neuromusculoskeletal system.

 - Certified DOT commercial driver medical exams

 - Life-style modification and rehabilitation advise for complete healing

 - Nutrition and lifestyle recommendations